bachlab/PsPM/courses.markdown

 In the following course program, clickable links to each course day will appear after the previous course day ended.
 Details on how to participate, and suggested preparation, are found at the end of the program.

-Edited recordings of some lectures are available at the bottom of the page.
+Edited recordings of some lectures are available at the bottom of the page and on our [SwitchTube channel](https://tube.switch.ch/channels/13e2563b?order=alphabetical&view=list).

 **Monday 6 April 2020**